London Calling (song): Notable appearances and covers

 The Clash turned down a request from British Telecom to use the song for an advertising campaign in the early 1990s.
-In 2002, the band incurred criticism when they sold the rights to Jaguar for a car advertisement.
-In an interview posted on his website, Strummer explained the reasons for the deal.
-"Yeah.
-I agreed to that.
-We get hundreds of requests for that and turn 'em all down.
-But I just thought Jaguar ... yeah.
-If you're in a group and you make it together, then everybody deserves something.
-Especially twenty-odd years after the fact."
+In 2002, the Clash incurred criticism from some fans of the band when they sold the rights to Jaguar for a car advertisement.

-The song was also used for a 2012 British Airways advertisement, picturing a jet aeroplane taxiing through the streets of London passing numerous landmarks and parking outside the Olympic Stadium.
+The song was used for a 2012 British Airways advertisement, picturing a jet aeroplane taxiing through the streets of London passing numerous landmarks and parking outside the Olympic Stadium.

 Joe Strummer later became a DJ for the BBC World Service, on a programme called "Joe Strummer's London Calling".

-Following the 2022 Russian invasion of Ukraine, the Clash gave permission to a Ukrainian punk band named Beton to rewrite the song as an anti-invasion anthem and charity fund-raiser titled "Kyiv Calling".
+Following the 2022 Russian invasion of Ukraine, the Clash gave permission to a Ukrainian punk band named Beton to rewrite the song as an anti-invasion anthem and charity fundraiser titled "Kyiv Calling".